Eino: Workflow Orchestration Framework

 }

-Based on the above example, we have summarized some characteristics of the workflow streaming:
+Based on the example above, we summarize some characteristics of workflow streaming:

-- remains 100% Eino stream: four paradigms (invoke, stream, collect, transform), automatically converted, copied, spliced, and merged by the Eino framework.
+• Still 100% Eino stream: four paradigms (invoke, stream, collect, transform), automatically converted, copied, concatenated, and merged by the Eino framework.

-- Static value, no special handling of the stream is required: Even if the actual input is a stream, SetStaticValue can be used in the same way.
-The Eino framework will place the static value in the input stream, but it is not necessarily the first chunk to be read.
+• Static values don’t require special handling for streams: even if the actual input is a stream, you can use SetStaticValue the same way.
+The Eino framework will place static values in the input stream, but not necessarily in the first chunk read.

 Type Alignment

-Workflow follows the same set of type alignment rules as Graph, except that the alignment granularity has changed from complete input-output alignment to type alignment between mapped paired fields.
+Workflow follows the same type alignment rules as Graph, except the alignment granularity changes from complete input/output alignment to alignment between mapped field pairs.
 Specifically:

-- Upstream cannot be assigned to downstream (e.g., upstream int, downstream string), and an error will occur during compilation.
+• Upstream cannot be assigned to downstream (e.g., upstream is int, downstream is string): compile error.

-- The upstream may be assignable to the downstream (e.g., upstream Any, downstream int), which cannot be determined at compile time and will be postponed until execution, when the actual type of the upstream is retrieved and then judged.
-At this time, if it is judged that the upstream cannot be assigned to the downstream, an error will be thrown.
+• Upstream may be assignable to downstream (e.g., upstream is any, downstream is int): cannot be determined at compile time, deferred to runtime.
+At runtime, the actual upstream type is extracted and checked.
+If upstream cannot be assigned to downstream, an error is thrown.

-Merge refers to the situation where the input of a node is mapped from multiple data field mapping
+Merge refers to situations where a node’s input is mapped from multiple FieldMappings:

-- Mapping to the same field: Not supported
+• Mapping to the same single field: not supported

-It can be seen that at the second level, the Eino framework automatically replaced any with the actual map[string]any
+As you can see, at the second level, the Eino framework automatically replaces any with the actual map[string]any.

 CustomExtractor

-In some scenarios, the semantics of standard data field mapping cannot support, for example, when the upstream is []int and we want to extract the first element and map it to the downstream, in this case we use WithCustomExtractor
+In some scenarios, standard field mapping semantics cannot support the requirement.
+For example, if upstream is []int and you want to extract the first element to map to downstream, use WithCustomExtractor:

 t.Run("custom extract from array element", func(t *testing.T) {